 Note: This graph is a count of current EDIS data using the ICD codes B34.9 and J06.9, which are consistent with a clinical presentation of influenza-like illness.
 This data may differ from that presented in the Winter Respiratory Illness Report provided by the Information and System Performance Directorate, DoH.

-In the past week, the number of respiratory illness presentations to EDs increased but remained in the mid-range of values usually reported at this time of year (Figure 3).
+In the past week, the number of respiratory illness presentations to EDs increased into the upper range of values usually reported at this time of year (Figure 3).